sliverc/rbtree/README.rst

    arguments and are the most verbose.
 Used to build upon rbtree.
 For example prbtree (persistent rbtree) will use these function.

+   To use the rb_x_m functions you also need to initialize the nil pointer.

    .. code-block:: cpp

       rb_node_init_m(